Wajid Ali Khan Burki: Ministership (1958—1962)

-Wajid was appointed Federal Minister for Health and Social Welfare on 12 October 1958 taking oath on 28 October.
+He was appointed Federal Minister for Health and Social Welfare on 12 October 1958 taking oath on 28 October.
 He played an influential role in advising and formulating the health reforms and policies of President Ayub Khan's military administration.

 Wajid was pro-modern medicine and tried to ban Unani Tibb in 1959, referring to it as quackery.
 As a result, Hakeem Muhammad Saeed led a campaign in support of Tibb which led to Wajid withdrawing his proposal after President Ayub Khan passed a law legalising Tibb.

 Elected as the first President of the Ophthalmological Society of Pakistan on 19 December 1957 at the King Edward Medical University in Lahore, he resigned on 20 February 1959 due to commitments as Health Minister.
 By the end of that month, he announced the second labour policy of Pakistan.

-In its February 1959 issue, The Atlantic discussed the efforts of General Azam Khan's as Rehabilitation Minister and went on to describe Wajid as "an equally energetic officer".
-The Atlantic noted that after taking over as Health Minister, Wajid had issued a directive that no individual in need of medical care would be denied access to treatment.
+In its February 1959 issue, The Atlantic discussed the efforts of General Azam Khan as Rehabilitation Minister and went on to describe Wajid as "an equally energetic officer".
+The Atlantic noted that after taking over as Health Minister, he had issued a directive that no individual in need of medical care would be denied access to treatment.
 As a result, within 24-hours after the order was issued, 250 additional beds were arranged in the corridors and verandas of the Civil Hospital in Karachi.

 On her first visit to the Royal College of Physicians of Edinburgh in November 1959, Queen Elizabeth II formally signed Munk's Roll.
-To commemorate this notable event in the history of the college, Wajid was among those offered Honourary Fellowship and was one of nine individuals who accepted the honour.
+To commemorate this notable event in the history of the college, General Wajid was among those offered Honorary Fellowship and was one of nine individuals who accepted the honour.

-On 17 February 1960, Wajid took oath as Minister of Health, Labour, and Social Welfare in Field Marshal Ayub Khan's second cabinet.
+On 17 February 1960, he took oath as Minister of Health, Labour, and Social Welfare in Field Marshal Ayub Khan's second cabinet.
 He allowed many Pakistani workers to move to Britain in the 1960s and forcefully negotiated with the British government to enable free immigration.
 This not only benefited the Pakistani economy but also set the stage for increased immigration of Pakistanis to the Middle East.

 In early April 1960, he said a curb on the high birth rate was necessary to prevent food shortage across the country and that most families barely manage to subsist.
 He visited Pahlavi Iran from 19 April to 25 April, on an invitation from the Iranian Minister of Health, where he was awarded Iran's Nishan-e-Humayun award.